 - Relevant – Face it.
 If you live in the flatlands and don’t get to the mountains except on your snowshoes, you’ll need to choose cross-training activities you can do where you live.
 An elliptical cross-trainer at your gym or in your basement can give you a quality workout, especially if you set a little incline or a program that alternates pace.

-- Time-Based – Whatever your present level of fitness, there are only so many hours in a day, days in a week, etc. Be realistic and set workout goals that will fit that time.
+- Time-Based – Whatever your present fitness level, there are only so many hours in a day, days in a week, etc. Be realistic and set workout goals that will fit that time.
 Two half-hour workouts, whatever type you choose, may work better for you than trying to find a whole hour.
 Work with the time you have.

 Cross Train To Build Endurance